ssyarlag/election-blog/content/post/2024-10-26-week-8-shocks/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" /><img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-2.png" width="672" />

-Though these results are slightly right skewed, we find a relatively small range of out-of-sample errors, especially for the post 84 model, and a high clustering around 0!
+Though these results are slightly left skewed, we find a relatively small range of out-of-sample errors, especially for the post 84 model, and a high clustering around 0!
 This suggests that the post 84, especially, may be a strong predictor of out-of-sample outcomes.

-To further improve my model, I was interested in including several additional metrics that we currently have access to, namely 1) Democratic vote share in the last election 2) Democratic vote share in the second-last election.
+To further improve my model, I was interested in including several additional metrics that we currently have access to, namely 1) Democratic vote share in the last election and 2) Democratic vote share in the second-last election.
 I anticipated that these metrics will add an estimation baseline to the predictions

 ## Update 2: Adding Democratic Vote Share in Last Two Elections